kahypar/kahypar/README.md

 #### Input Validation

 When creating a hypergraph KaHyPar validates that the input is actually a correct hypergraph, otherwise printing an error and aborting.
-This applies both to hgr input files, the C interface and the Python interface.
+This applies to hgr input files, the C interface and the Python interface.
 The runtime cost of the validation should be negligible in almost all cases.
 However, the input validation can also be disabled using the cmake flag `-DKAHYPAR_INPUT_VALIDATION=OFF`.

 Additionally, warnings are printed for non-fatal issues (e.g. hyperedges with duplicate pins).